 Want to know how much tax you need to pay?
 Get an instant tax bill estimate based on your driving data.

-Income Tax is a tax we all pay in the UK on our income above what’s known as the Personal Allowance which is £12,570 currently, but is subject to change every year.
+Income Tax is a tax we all pay in the UK on our income above what’s known as the Personal Allowance.
+Currently, it’s set at £12,570.
+But it’s subject to change every year.
 National Insurance is a tax that enables you to claim certain state-provided benefits.
 Here are some examples of benefits you can claim through paying National Insurance:

-And this is the same for if you drive for other ride hailing companies such as Free Now, Bolt, and more.
-You should add up your earnings from each of your jobs and input the total into our Uber Income Tax calculator to see the amount of tax deducted.
+And this is the same for if you drive for other ride sharing companies such as Free Now, Bolt, and more.
+Add up your earnings from each of your jobs and input the total into our Uber Income Tax calculator to see the amount of tax deducted.
 You can also add either the flat rate Mileage Allowance or add business expenses one at a time.